Zsigmondy's Theorem for Chebyshev polynomials

 Furthermore, the celebrated Julia-Ritt result says that if two polynomials commute under composition, then either both are iterates of the same polynomial, or both are in a sense similar to either Chebyshev polynomials or power maps.

-There are also number theoretic properties shared by both sequences (see Section 5.3. in \cite{Riv}).
+There are also some number theoretic properties shared by both sequences (see Section 5.3. in \cite{Riv}).
 In this paper we investigate such property -- namely, we prove the Chebyshev polynomials analogue of Zsigmondy's Theorem.

-Zsigmondy's Theorem says for which natural numbers $a,n>1$ there is a prime divisor $p$ of $a^{n}-1$ that does not divide any of the numbers $a^{d}-1$, $d<n$ (such primes are called \textit{primitive prime divisors}) or equivalently, there is a prime number $p$ such that the multiplicative order $\ord_{p}(a)$ equals $n$.
+Zsigmondy's Theorem says for which natural numbers $a,n>1$ there is a prime divisor $p$ of $a^{n}-1$ that does not divide any of the numbers $a^{d}-1$, $d<n$ (such primes are called \textit{primitive prime divisors}) or, equivalently, there is a prime number $p$ such that the multiplicative order $\ord_{p}(a)$ equals $n$.

-The above mentioned similarities evoke the question whether we could replace $a^{n}$ in Zsigmondy's Theorem by $T_{n}(a)$.
-Our answer is as follows.
-Denote by $\Che (x)$ the minimal positive integer $m$ such that $T_{m}(x) \equiv 1 \mod p$; this quantity is the Chebyshevian analogue of the multiplicative order (this claim is justified by Lemmas \ref{LFT} and \ref{ChebOrd}).
+The above mentioned similarities between the power maps and the Chebyshev polynomials evoke the question whether we could replace $a^{n}$ in Zsigmondy's Theorem by $T_{n}(a)$.
+Our answer is Theorem \ref{Satz 2}; in order to formulate it we have to introduce the following Chebyshevian analogue of the multiplicative order.
+For an integer $a$ and a prime number $p$ denote